santy27sam/UberCook/README.md

 username: NewUser1
 password: Santy2709

-You can also create new user in the sign up url and use it login.
-After Login, you can see the user names listed and can choose the user to update the records.
+You can also create new user in the sign up url and can use it to login.
+After Login, the user names will be listed and can choose the user to update the records.